SirWretchedly/timwork-chat/README.md

 # timwork-chat
-Timwork Chat - Chat rooms for any subjects of discussion
+Timwork Chat - Chat rooms for any discussion